Repair Code 28 Device Errors

 Your PC can have lots of devices connected to it.
 These may be devices that are:

-• normally connected to the PC, such as printers, scanners and broadband routers that are usually switched on when the machine is running
+• normally connected to the PC, such as printers, scanners, and mouse/keyboard/webcams that are usually switched on when the machine is running

-• plugged in occasionally to transfer data, such as digital cameras and MP3 players.
+• plugged in occasionally to transfer data, such as digital cameras, tablets, mobile phones, and MP3 players.

 A device driver, sometimes also known as a PC driver, is a means of communication between the PC and a particular device.